-Menu pricing for CEP schools and schools that do not qualify for CEP can be found at https://ideapublicschools.org/parents/cnp/.
-Schools that qualify for CEP for the academic school year offer free breakfast and lunch to all students.
+Menu pricing for CEP schools and non-CEP schools can be found at https://ideapublicschools.org/parents/cnp/.
+Schools that qualify for CEP for the academic school year offer one free breakfast and one free lunch per day to all students.
 For students that attend a non-CEP school for the academic school year, lunch meal charges will be based on eligibility determined using information provided by the household on the FARM application.
+For students eligible for free or reduced-price meals, one free breakfast and one free lunch per day will be provided to the student.
 A lunch meal costs \$2.85 for full-priced students (household did not qualify for free or reduced-priced benefits).